Organic Snail Bait in Australia: The No-Fuss 2025 Guide (Pet-aware, Effective & Certified)

 What the SDS tells you

-• Employer safety data sheets (SDS) give hazard info, storage, first aid and are worth a quick look if you’re applying around pets or kids.
+• Safety data sheets (SDS) give hazard info, storage, first aid and are worth a quick look if you’re applying around pets or kids.

 Is organic snail bait safe for pets?